AaltoSciComp/NoBSC/content/index.rst

 Nordic Basic Scientific Computing is a gathering of everyone interested in supporting scientific computing (and a celebration of the diverse work that makes it all possible).
-Aalto Scientific Computing invites to its homebased at Otaniemi Campus, 2-4 February 2026.
+Aalto Scientific Computing invites you to its homebase at Otaniemi Campus, 2-4 February 2026.

+This event is split into two halves:
 **The first half is a** :doc:`Finnish+friends RSE meetup
 <finnish-rse-meetup>` **, the second half is a** :doc:`meetup of Finnish
 scientific computing teams more targeted to service staff